 Fish stocks are declining due to over fishing, climate change, pollution and run-off of minerals from land.
 The majority of the world’s fish stocks are fully exploited meaning that any further exploitation would be unsustainable.
 Alarmingly, almost a third are already overexploited.

 New Zealand is ideally placed to capitalise on the opportunities presented by the Asian region’s growth story.
 Whilst the G7 countries contracted during the 2008-09 recession, China, India and South Korea grew substantially.
 Since then Indonesia has also shown a strong growth trajectory.
-The combination of higher monetary reserves, populations increasing their disposable income and the higher purchasing power of the local currencies, will further support the dietary changes of Asians and in particular the consumption of more animal protein.
+The combination of higher monetary reserves, populations increasing their disposable income and the higher purchasing power of the local currencies further supports the dietary changes of Asians and in particular the consumption of more animal protein.

 Additionally, worldwide, consumers are becoming better educated and more conscious and deliberate in their food buying behaviours.
 While the consumer activism pressures are different in different countries, they cover areas such as health, environmental impact, food safety, and animal welfare with some early signs that water utilisation will become a key concern as well.

 In essence, New Zealand and Southern Pastures LP are ideally placed to take full advantage of these global megatrends and utilise New Zealand’s fortunate geographical placement in the world that provides it with a benign temperate climate and water riches.
-This allows us to have abundant free-range cows grazing on pristine southern pastures.
-Southern Pastures LP represents an investment opportunity worthy of standing up well into the future.
+This allows us to have abundant free-range cows grazing on pristine Southern Pastures.